hrsvrn/portfolio/content/_index.md

 Currently I am interning at [Monkhub](https://monkhub.com/) as a Data Scientist

+my projects are available on my [github](https://github.com/hrsvrn).

+Also do check out my deep learning blogs in the [posts](/posts) sections.

 Outside academics, I enjoy composing music and playing video games

-my projects are available on my [github](https://github.com/hrsvrn). also do check out my deep learning blogs in the [posts](/posts) sections.

 you can contact me at firstnamelastname@gmail.com